openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 The business may choose to modify the product experience for different classes of users.
-For example, the state of a feature toggle may depend on whether the user is a paying customer, a bundled feature within a subscription plan, or applicable to a white label site.
+For example, the state of a feature toggle may depend on whether the user is a paying customer or applicable to a white label site.

 Use Case 7: Opt-out
 ^^^^^^^^^^^^^^^^^^^